Doug Farquhar: Club career

 Farquhar started his career at junior side St Andrews United, before joining Arsenal in 1944.
 During World War II he guested with Irish side Distillery.
 He was exclusively a reserve player with Arsenal, never playing a first-team game, although he won a Football Combination medal with the second-string side in 1946–47.

 In September 1950 he joined Reading on a free transfer.
 He played nine league games, scoring one goal.
 He then moved to non-league Hereford United and Bedford Town.
-In May 1957, he moved to the USA, where he signed with the New York Hakoah of the American Soccer League.
+In May 1957, he moved to the US, where he signed with the New York Hakoah of the American Soccer League.

 International career

-Farquhar earned one cap with the U.S. national team in an 8–1 loss to England on 28 May 1959.
+Farquhar earned one cap with the U.S. national team in an 8–1 loss to England on May 28, 1959.
 At nearly 38 years old, he was the oldest player to make his international debut in any England match.